TSAI-END3-Group/Session_1_Assignment/README.md

 ## This is the solution for the assignment1

-A detailed readme is README.ipynb
+A detailed readme is https://github.com/TSAI-END3-Group/Session_1_Assignment/blob/main/README.ipynb